davismiler/InterviewAI/README.md

   - Say goodbye to static input forms just log in, speak, and start your interview.
 It's natural, voice-first interaction from the start.

 - 🤖 **AI-Powered Interview Generation**
-  - Personalized mock interviews based on your resume, job role, and round type using real-time AI prompts.
+  - Personalized mock interviews based on your resume, job role, and round type using Vapi voice assistants and Google Gemini.

 - 🧠 **Digital AI Interviewers**